bendalab/thunderfish/doc/thunderfish.md

 ## Output files

-With the `-s` switch analyzis results are saved to files.
+With the `-s` switch analysis results are saved to files.

 Output files are placed in the current working directory if no path is specified via the `-o` switch.
 If the path specified via `-o` does not